marcomarinodev/winsome/README.md

 # winsome
 a reWardINg SOcial Media
 ### TODO
-* Configuration file parsing
-* List following
 * List followers (locally by client)
-* RMI Callback to notify in/out coming followers
+  * Pre-download followers list at login
   * Each client need to keep a data structure to store followers (guarantee consistency)
+* Configuration file parsing
 * After log in it is not possible to register, you must log out
 * Other points...